AdobeDocs/id-service.en/help/library/get-set/resetstate.md

 ## Use cases {#section-840b88a5cdb042488b340cad5d7b22a5}

-As an A4T customer who uses the ID service, you may want to use the `visitor.resetState()` function when you need to:
+As an A4T customer who uses the Visitor ID Service, you may want to use the `visitor.resetState()` function when you need to:

 * To pass a Supplemental Data ID (SDID), or any other ID, from one page or screen to another through a redirect.
-Normally, the ID service won't pass this ID without this function.
+Normally, the Visitor ID Service won't pass this ID without this function.
 * Use code that only updates specific sections of a page or app via Ajax calls and you want to track those actions.
 For example, say you have a page where clicking on an object only loads or changes a special section.
-In this case, the ID service can't request a different ID unless the page is reloaded.
+In this case, the Visitor ID Service can't request a different ID unless the page is reloaded.
 However, with `visitor.resetState()`, you can request a new ID under these conditions.

 See the code samples below.